SeijiStory/programming_practice/README.md

 # programming_practice
-Miscellaneous programming problems in a variety of languages
+Miscellaneous programming problems in a variety of languages.